AyaDilara/AxisMed-Elite/docs/prd-antidoping.md

 - The external list's format and refresh mechanism are unresolved and belong in the RFC.

 Sequencing:
+- Spike (precondition for v1): resolve list source, substance-matching approach, and the staleness threshold before A2/A3 estimation.
+The threshold value is referenced by the fail-loud criterion but supplied by this spike, not by the criterion itself.
 - v1 — static version-stamped list, exact substance match, warn + justify + audit.
 - v2 — product-to-ingredient mapping; in-competition timing computed from `SportingEvent` dates.
 - v3 — maintained or automated list updates from an official source.